MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * [Zhang Jing](https://github.com/byrdkm17) for adding 'ticker' support for Android notifications
 * ...and everyone else for their contributions.
 They are greatly appreciated

-## 📈 Testing

-As the plugin class is not static, it is possible to mock and verify its behaviour when writing tests as part of your application.
-Check the source code for a sample test suite that has been kindly implemented (_test/flutter_local_notifications_test.dart_) that demonstrates how this can be done.

-If you decide to use the plugin class directly as part of your tests, the methods will be mostly no-op and methods that return data will return default values.

-Part of this is because the plugin detects if you're running on a supported plugin to determine which platform implementation of the plugin should be used.
-If it's neither Android or iOS, then it defaults to the aforementioned behaviour to reduce friction when writing tests.
-If this not desired then consider using mocks.

-Note there is also a [named constructor](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/FlutterLocalNotificationsPlugin/FlutterLocalNotificationsPlugin.private.html) that can be used to pass the platform for the plugin to resolve the desired platform-specific implementation.

 ## ⚙️ Android Setup

 #### Custom notification icons and sounds